 But if you choose to start working in your freshman year, you will have the productivity habit that will help you after you graduate.

-Disadvantages of Working as a College Freshman
+Working as a Freshman in College Disadvantages

 The following are the major disadvantages of working a job during your freshman year in college: